-No fluff, no pop-up ads, no time-wasting — just the smart and essential news and insights you need to understand the city, delivered by experienced local journalists whose writing has appeared in The Charlotte Observer, The New York Times, The Washington Post and The Wall Street Journal.
+The Ledger delivers smart and essential news and insights you need to understand our community, delivered by experienced local journalists whose writing has appeared in The Charlotte Observer, The New York Times, The Washington Post and The Wall Street Journal.

 Charlotte magazine named us “best email to land inside your inbox” and called us an “operation [that] continues to scoop all of us.”

 Queen City Nerve called us Charlotte’s “best newsletter” for “delivering solid facts on news that Charlotteans find interesting.”

 Readers depend on us to cut through the noise and give them important and interesting local insights that are relevant to their lives.
 [Intrigued?
 Browse our recent work on this website]

 4 local newsletters: We are a locally owned media company that distributes original information about Charlotte in 4 newsletters.
 We make about half of our material available to everyone at no charge, while the other half is only for paying members (🔒).
 Our newsletters are: